MSc Medicines Optimisation

 - Written assignments which include short essays

 The research project completes the final 60 credits of the programme. and will be related to your practice.
 It will include a thesis, an abstract and a poster presentation.

 The programme is tailored to NHS medicines management services.
 There is an emphasis on clinical and cost-effective medicines use in the context of the holistic consideration of patient needs.
 One pathway to the MSc includes the chance for you to qualify as an independent/supplementary prescriber.
 There are many opportunities within medicines optimisation services for healthcare professionals with an additional qualification.

 Click on the links below to sample the introductions to two of our 10-credit compulsory courses.

 Focus on ...

 NEW!
 Are you planning to apply for the Independent / Supplementary Prescribing programme?
 Take our CPD short courses to prepare you for this demanding programme of study.
-Choose from Pharmacology (eCourse), Numeracy (eCourse) or Clinical and Consultation Skills.
+Choose from Pharmacology (eCourse) and Numeracy (eCourse).

 This new 20 credit module is part of the Medway School of Pharmacy (MSoP) suite of short courses and EITHER helps prepare you for the independent/supplementary prescribing programme OR can be taken once you have completed their IP qualification.

 For more information go to the Clinical Consultation, Assessment and Diagnosis page.